 Apart from toxic language, we also tend to blow things out of proportion when describing negative experiences.
-People like to over-exaggerate their negative experience by using the darkest and most negative words they know.
+People like to over-exaggerate their negative experiences by using the darkest and most negative words they know.

-Many of us tend to be the most unkind in use of our words and expression when we are angry with a loved one.
+Many of us tend to be the most unkind in the use of our words and expression when we are angry with a loved one.

 It feels comforting at that time to use such words but unconsciously people are programming their minds for more misery while damaging the relationship in the process.